shruti15-hub/Netflix_sql_project/README.md

-# Netflix project movies and Tv shows  Data analysis
+# Netflix project movies and Tv shows  Data analysis using SQL